echo724/notion2md/README.md

 ## Contribution
 Pull requests are welcome.
-1. folk this repo into yours
+1. fork this repo into yours
 2. make changes and push to your repo
 3. send pull request from your **develop** branch to this develop branch